vietle94/Suicide_rate-R/README.md

 ---------------------

-HDI, GDP per year and per capital are values based on country so it makes sense to extract those values into another dataframe
+HDI, GDP per year and per capital are values based on country so it would make sense to extract those values into another dataframe

     countrystat <- data %>% select(country, year, gdp_yearly, gdp_capita, HDI) %>%
       distinct()